StevenLwcz/StevenLwcz.github.io/_posts/2023-03-05-GDB-Improved-Register-Window-For-RISC-V-Assembler.md

 ### Reading Registers in Python

-To read registers using the GDB Python API we call the ‘read_register(name)’ method.
-The name can be the number based register x0-x31 or the ABI alias (a0,t0,...).. read_register() returns a gdb.Value object and can be converted to a string using `format_string(format=FMT)` where FMT is one of `(gdb) print /FMT` options.
+To read registers using the GDB Python API we call the `(read_register(name))[https://sourceware.org/gdb/onlinedocs/gdb/Frames-In-Python.html#Frames-In-Python]` method.
+The name can be the number based register x0-x31 or the ABI alias (a0,t0,...).. `read_register()` returns a gdb.Value object and can be converted to a string using `format_string(format=FMT)` where FMT is one of `(gdb) print /FMT` options.
 Some registers predominantly hold addresses (pc, ra, sp) and so display in hex by default.

 ```